Housing Activation Through Land Opportunities

 Governance

-Co-op/Trust model with estate covenants.
+Co-op/Trust model with Community Agreements.
 Transparent, auditable governance that reduces council risk, reassures lenders, and builds resident finance histories.

 Resident Contributions